WatchEcho/Likhit-Chaudhari/README.md

 ### 📝 Discover My Journey and Contributions to the Community

-I am Likhit Chaudhari, a passionate Business and Data Analyst, currently pursuing my Master's in Information Technology and Management at The University of Texas at Dallas.
-With a strong foundation in data science and machine learning, I specialize in leveraging advanced AI techniques to solve real-world problems across various industries, including urban planning, agriculture, and social media analysis.
-My experience includes optimizing workflows, developing predictive models, and transforming complex datasets into actionable insights.
-I’m driven by a desire to push the boundaries of AI and data analytics, continuously exploring innovative solutions to address today's challenges.
+I am Likhit Prashant Chaudhari, a passionate Business Analytics and Data Analytics Enthusiast, currently pursuing my Master's in Information Technology and Management at The University of Texas at Dallas.
+With a robust foundation in analytics and a keen interest in leveraging data-driven insights, I specialize in translating complex datasets into actionable strategies that drive efficiency and innovation.
+My academic and professional journey spans diverse domains, including supply chain management, manufacturing operations, and business process optimization.
+My experiences have equipped me with skills in developing dynamic dashboards, streamlining workflows, and enhancing decision-making processes through predictive modeling and data visualization.
+Fueled by a commitment to solving modern business challenges, I aim to bridge the gap between technology and strategy, continuously exploring innovative approaches to deliver value.
 Let's connect and collaborate!

 ### 🚀 **What I'm Passionate About**